astronomer/airflow-guides/guides/dynamically-generating-dags.md

 ```

-Now to generate our DAG files, we can either run this script ad-hoc, as part of our CI/CD workflow, or we could create another DAG that would run it periodically.
+Now to generate our DAG files, we can either run this script ad-hoc or as part of our CI/CD workflow.
 After running the script, our final directory would look like the example below, where the `include/` directory contains the files shown above, and the `dags/` directory contains the two dynamically generated DAGs:

 ```bash
 dags/